Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Applications on infinite groups

 \begin{Corollary} Let $k$ be a commutative ring such that $\textrm{sfli}k<\infty$ and $G$ be a group of type $\Phi_k$ or an $\textsc{LH}\mathfrak{F}$ group of type FP$_{\infty}$.
 Then, every flat Gorenstein projective $kG$-module is projective. \end{Corollary}

 \begin{proof}This follows immediately from Lemma \ref{lem41} and Theorem \ref{theo54}. \end{proof}

-\begin{Remark}\rm In the case where $k$ is a commutative ring of finite Gorenstein weak global dimension and $G$ is a group of type $\Phi_k$ or an $\textsc{LH}\mathfrak{F}$ group of type FP$_{\infty}$, Corollary \ref{corr46} provides a positive answer to the Question 3.8 in \cite{Baz}. \end{Remark}
+\begin{Remark}\rm In the case where $k$ is a commutative ring of finite Gorenstein weak global dimension and $G$ is a group of type $\Phi_k$ or an $\textsc{LH}\mathfrak{F}$ group of type FP$_{\infty}$, Corollary \ref{corr46} provides a positive answer to \cite[Question 3.8]{Baz}. \end{Remark}